PyranoTheDev/PyranoTheDev/README.md

 ### Hey there!

-I am a Gameplay/AI programmer who recently graduated from the Academy of Interactive Entertainment.
+I am a Gameplay/AI programmer and Software Engineer who recently graduated from the Academy of Interactive Entertainment.

 - Pronouns: He/Him
 - 📫 How to reach out to me: